CVRC Undergraduate Summer Research Fellowship

 Strongly encouraged to apply

-• Students who attend small institutions without broad research facilities are strongly encouraged to apply.
+• Students who attend small colleges or institutions without broad research facilities.

 Eligibility Requirements